doars/doars/packages/doars/README.md

 ### d-html

 Set the inner HTML of the element.
 The directive's value should be a function expression returning the HTML to set, or a promise resolving into the HTML to set.
 The inner HTML is only updated if it differs from the current value.
+HTML nodes can also be provided instead of string, in that case it will replace the existing child nodes with clones of the given nodes.

 #### d-html modifiers

+- `{boolean} clone = false` If the returned type is a node or node list the nodes will be cloned before setting them to the document.
-- `{boolean} decode = false` If the returned type is a string the value will's special HTML characters will be decoded.
+- `{boolean} decode = false` If the returned type is a string the value's special HTML characters will be decoded.
 For example `&gt;` will become `>`.
 - `{boolean} morph = false` Whether to convert the old document structure to the new, or to fully overwrite the existing structure with the new.
+Only used when returning a string.
 - `{boolean} outer = false` Set the result to `outerHTML` instead of the `innerHTML`.
+When HTML Nodes are returned it will replace the node itself with the give nodes.

 #### d-html examples